 Even small improvements can lower your risk of progressive kidney disease.
 These steps include:

-- Maintain a healthy body weight.
-Getting to and maintaining normal body weight (body mass index < 25) can help with lowering blood pressure and reducing your need for diabetic medications.
+Getting to and maintaining normal body weight (body mass index under 25) can help with lowering blood pressure and reducing your need for diabetic medications.
 It also helps with preventing kidney disease.

-- Control your diabetes with a goal hemoglobin A1C < 7 percent with diet and medications.
+Maintain a goal hemoglobin A1C of less than 7 percent with diet and medications.

-- Limit your dietary sodium intake to less that 2000 mg per day.
+Keep daily sodium intake under 2000 mg per day.
 This helps to lower your blood pressure and helps your medication to work more effectively.

-- Follow up with your nephrologist (kidney specialist) routinely to make sure you are doing everything you can to prevent kidney disease from worsening.
+Routine visits to your nephrologist can help you make sure you are doing everything you can to prevent kidney disease from worsening.